huyi-naoc/AAOS/docs/detector_power_on.3.md

 The **detector_power_on**() function powers on the detector referenced by *\*\_self*.

 If the detector has already been powered, calling this function does nothing and return successfully.
-Otherwise, it will change the state of the telescope to *DETECTOR_STATE_UNINITIALIZED*.
+Otherwise, it will change the state of the detector to *DETECTOR_STATE_UNINITIALIZED*.

 RETURN VALUE
 ============